mike-molnar/nanopore-workflow/README.md

 ## Dependencies

-There are many dependencies, so it is best to create a new Conda environment using the `environment.yml` file in the main directory of the workflow:
+There are many dependencies, so it is best to create a new Conda environment using the YAML files in the `env` directory.
+There is a YAML file for the workflow, and another for Medaka.
+You will need to install a separate environment for QUAST if you are going to run the de novo assembly portion of the workflow.
+Change to the `env` directory and create the environments with Conda:

 ```
+conda env create -n nanopore-workflow -f environment_nanopore-workflow.yml
+conda env create -n medaka -f environment_medaka.yml
-conda env create -n workflow -f environment.yml
+conda env create -n quast -f environment_quast.yml
-conda activate workflow
+conda activate nanopore-workflow
 ```

+Before running the workflow you will have to `export` the paths of the three environments to your `PATH` variable.